Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 So if the very wealthy father says, I want my kids to never know that I have any money so that they make good decisions about their finances, that's one thing.

-But if he says, I want my kids to never know about my money, but then he comes down and uh buys them a giant house and pays off all their bills and buys them a Maserati and so on, then we have the right to be a little bit confused.
+But if he says, I want my kids to never know about my money, but then he comes down and buys them a giant house and pays off all their bills and buys them a Maserati and so on, then we have the right to be a little bit confused.

 It's like, okay, so you want your kids to have free will with regards to money, but you keep jumping in to pay their bills.

-So which is it?
+So which is it, right?

 You can't spend that money on their behalf, right?

-Uh or to benefit them in some manner.
+Or to benefit them in some manner.

-So that's the confusing part, uh which is if you want us to have free will, then you can't interfere.
+So that's the confusing part, which is if you want us to have free will, then you can't interfere.

-You gotta follow the prime directive.
+You've got to follow the prime directive.

-But if you interfere, you can't then claim, well the reason I don't interfere is so I can give you free will.
+But if you interfere, you can't then claim, well, the reason I don't interfere is so I can give you free will.

 These are contradictory positions.